Syncfusion AI Assistant

 Alternate

 The Alternate alignment creates a dynamic zigzag pattern where timeline items switch positions alternately.
-This arrangement provides visual variety and works effectively for showcasing parallel events or comparisons, regardless of whether the Timeline orientation is horizontal or vertical.
+This arrangement provides visual variety and works effectively for showcasing parallel events or comparisons in both horizontal or vertical orientations.

 import { NgModule } from '@angular/core'